 The tiled reception desk and floral feature suspended in the double-height entrance is a beautiful visual greeting when first stepping into Buckle Street Studios.
 You're also greeted with the hotel's signature fragrance, creating a lovely multi-sensory welcome which made a great first impression to the hotel and also elevated the space to be more than just a 'pretty' interior.

-The cosy scent complimented the hotel's soft colour palette of sage greens, grey blues and dusky pale pinks.
+The cosy scent complimented the hotel's soft interior colour palette of sage greens, grey blues and dusky pale pinks.
 I won't lie, I took plenty of photos of the hotel lobby and mezzanine - there was just so much interior design inspiration I didn't want to forget about!
-It was really interesting to see how all the soft colours were combined with some industrial inspired materials and lovely textures in the hotel's finishes and contemporary style furniture.
+It was really interesting to see how all the soft colours were combined with industrial inspired materials and lovely textures in the hotel's interior finishes and contemporary style furniture.

 Speaking of furniture, there is an impressive amount of seating styles for guests to use throughout the communal areas.
-There's plenty of tables for co-working on the mezzanine, with co-working feeling a big design consideration for the hotel, as well as sofas to enjoy on the ground floor if you're wanting a more relaxed work setup.
+There's plenty of tables for co-working on the mezzanine, with co-working feeling like a big design consideration for the hotel, as well as sofas to enjoy on the ground floor if you're wanting a more relaxed work setup.
 There's also upholstered stools and compact armchairs in the hotel lobby if you're wanting to pause a minute before venturing outside to explore East London and beyond.
-Considering it's a relatively compact space, albeit with a visually striking double height design, you're not limited on choice with sitting and relaxing in the communal area.
+Considering it's a relatively compact interior, albeit with a visually striking double height design, you're not limited on choice with sitting and relaxing in the communal area.

-Interior design pros of our Micro Studio
+Interior design pros of our stay in a Locke Hotel Micro Studio

+The colours and textures used throughout the hotel room interior were grounding, calming and made you feel like you weren't staying in a hotel at all - which may be a pro or con for some people.
 I personally like when a hotel room doesn't feel like a generic or basic design but more like a home away from home.
 The Micro Studio interior definitely felt homely with all the cosy tones and textures like natural clay plaster, warm timber, and velvet and crinkled linen-cotton.

 The kitchenette had all the essentials you could ask for: a microwave oven, small hob and kettle, as well as cooking utensils, pans, even seasoning and cooking oil so you'd be well equipped for any cooked meals if you were staying for more than a night and/or wanting a more budget friendly London trip.
 The appliances were all Smeg, so you could tell that Locke wanted to make sure despite the compact design of the kitchenette, quality wasn't compromised.